-When you launder your reusable baby wipes, be sure to always wash them in hot water to kill any nasty bacteria or yeast they may have picked up from your baby’s bum.
-You may want to add a cup of white vinegar to the wash cycle as a natural disinfectant, as well.
+When you launder your reusable baby wipes, always wash them in hot water to kill any nasty bacteria or yeast they may have picked up from your baby’s bum.
+You may also want to add a cup of white vinegar to the wash cycle as a natural disinfectant.
 Never use fabric softener or a scented detergent that could coat the baby washcloth wipes with unnecessary chemical residue.

-There’s no need to dry the freshly laundered wipes, of course, since you’re just going to wet them with your homemade wipes solution anyway.
-Make sure you have enough washcloths that you can keep one batch in the warmer and another set in the wash at all times, just like you would with cloth diapers.
+There’s no need to dry the freshly laundered wipes since you’ll just wet them with your homemade wipes solution anyway.
+Make sure you have enough washcloths so you can keep one batch in the warmer and another set in the wash at all times, just like you would with cloth diapers.
 Rotate and repeat.

 While You’re At It, Make Your Own Antifungal Ointment

-While making my own baby wipes for my youngest daughter, I also made my own soothing, antifungal diaper ointment.
+While making baby wipes for my youngest daughter, I made my own soothing, antifungal diaper ointment.
 I combined tea tree, calendula, and lavender essential oils with coconut oil.
-I made sure to set each DIY ointment application with a top layer of thick commercial baby cream like Boudreaux’s Butt Paste.
+I set each DIY ointment application with a top layer of thick commercial baby cream like Boudreaux’s Butt Paste.
 Then I sprinkled a bit of talc-free baby powder on top of the cream so it wouldn’t immediately rub off on her diaper.
-(I was careful not to use the baby powder directly on her skin, though, because the sugar in cornstarch can feed a yeast infection diaper rash.)
+(I was careful not to use the baby powder directly on her skin because the sugar in cornstarch can feed a yeast infection diaper rash.)
 This process really helped with my daughter’s skin reactions.